kuyen-labs/code-challenges/Frontend.md

 Fuul provides an SDK for clients to implement on their React websites.

-With the idea to increase the number of active referrers, when a user performs a certain action on the app, a modal is shown encouraging the user to refer others and earn commissions.
+To increase the number of referrers, a modal appears right after users convert on the app, encouraging them to refer others and earn commissions.

 ## Objective